 Labelling

 One of the most obvious ways to identify low density asbestos fibre board is to check for labelling.
-On the rear side of the sheeting, there tends to be a label in large text for trade names such as Asbestolux or Duralux.
+On the rear side of the sheeting, there tends to be a label in large text for trade names such as Asbestolux.
 However, don’t mistake the absence of a label for an absence of asbestos.
 There’s a reason that you should assume asbestos is present in materials that you suspect of containing asbestos.

 Ceiling Sheets/Tiles